-- VDB Group configuration management (add/remove VDBs and manage the order of execution) DCT can add/remove VDBs to/from the group and arrange the order from which bulk operations (like refresh) will be applied.
-This is particularly crucial for data sources like Oracle EBS, where application files and the underlying Oracle database need to be refreshed in a specific order. - VDB Group bookmark creation support DCT can create a bookmark across one or more VDBs contained in the group, to provide a humanreadable reference point for that specific point in time. - VDB Group refresh support DCT can refresh one or more VDBs contained in the group based on a specific bookmark reference or to the latest snapshot on each VDBs' respective parent (VDB or dSource).
+- DCT 21.0.0 - VDB Group configuration management (add/remove VDBs and manage the order of execution)

+DCT can add/remove VDBs to/from the group and arrange the order from which bulk operations (like refresh) will be applied.
+This is particularly crucial for data sources like Oracle EBS, where application files and the underlying Oracle database need to be refreshed in a specific order.

+VDB Group bookmark creation support

+DCT can create a bookmark across one or more VDBs contained in the group, to provide a human-readable reference point for that specific point in time.

+• VDB Group refresh support

+DCT can refresh one or more VDBs contained in the group based on a specific bookmark reference or to the latest snapshot on each VDBs' respective parent (VDB or dSource).

-7.6.3.1.2 New in DCT 22.0.0 and DCT 23.0.0
+• DCT 22.0.0 and DCT 23.0.0

-• VDB Group start/stop, disable/enable, and lock/unlock support With these features, users can perform key operations on VDB groups, such as starting, stopping, enabling, disabling, locking, and unlocking VDBs.
+VDB Group start/stop, disable/enable, and lock/unlock support

+With these features, users can perform key operations on VDB groups, such as starting, stopping, enabling, disabling, locking, and unlocking VDBs.
 An option has now been added to refresh VDB Groups immediately after creation.
 Using this option will refresh each VDB in a VDB Group to latest snapshot of its parent.
 The functionality allows for batch processing, where multiple VDBs within a group can be managed simultaneously, ensuring smooth and efficient operations.

-7.6.3.1.3 New in DCT 24.0.0
+• DCT 24.0.0

-• VDB Group refresh from the latest point-in-time
+VDB Group refresh from the latest point-in-time